 Dr. Rion Dooley is the Director of Platform Services and Solutions at Data Machines Corp.
 Rion came to DMC from Texas Advanced Computing Center where he spent the last decade integrating new and emerging technologies to build solutions that make it easier to conduct open, digital science.
 His prior projects span the areas of parallel, cloud, and distributed computing, scheduling, data management, identity and access management, information modeling, and scientific reproducibility.
 He was the Principal Investigator for and contributes to the Agave Platform Project, and is active in the Open Source community.

-Joey Maresca is the Director of Security at Data Machines and brings over 13 years of experience in information security to Data Machines with a background in both certification & accreditation, encryption compliance, and red-team offensive security testing.
+Joey Maresca is the Director of Security at Data Machines and brings over 13 years of experience in information security to Data Machines with a background in both certification and accreditation, encryption compliance, and red-team offensive security testing.
 This experience has covered a variety of sections including commercial technology customers, government, healthcare, and financial sectors.
 Joey is a lifelong hacker who enjoys finding security problems, discovering solutions to fix them, and sharing his knowledge while hosting the Hackers with Bourbon weekly videocast.
 He has a BS in Electrical and Computer Engineering from Ohio State University.

 Nick Burnett is a Data Scientist and Software Developer at Data Machines Corp.
 He holds a BS in Bioengineering from Cornell University, an MS in Engineering Management from the University of Maryland Baltimore County, and an MS in Computer Science from Georgia Tech.
 His career has focused on advancing defense science and research technologies through direct contribution and oversight.